atet/virtual/README.md

 ### A. The anatomy of a `Dockerfile`

 * These files must be named "`Dockerfile`", so if you have multiples, organize them by differently named directories
-* They lists out all the commands we ran in the other tutorials with a few extra Docker syntax (e.g. "`FROM`",  "`RUN`", etc.)
+* They list out all the commands we ran in the other tutorials with a few extra Docker syntax (e.g. "`FROM`",  "`RUN`", etc.)
 * A brief description of each section of commands from Craft server's `Dockerfile`:

 > [![.img/step05a.png](.img/step05a.png)](#nolink)